 (b) in the case of an application by a person whose principal place of residence is outside the State, before any weigh-in conducted under section 48 of the Act.

-[(3) deleted]

 [Regulation 7 amended in Gazette 22 Feb 2013 p.
 1016.]

 8A.
 Prescribed medical information